meet-bit/msp430-hardware_abstraction_layer/README.md

 	● Understand the difference between polling, interrupt-driven, and event-driven programs

+## License and Copyright

-Note: All programs written by Meet Nandu.
-The Excercises are designed and published by Dr. Hongshen Ma for MECH 423 at UBC
+All programs are written by Meet Nandu.
+The exercises are designed and published by Dr. Hongshen Ma for MECH 423 at UBC.